Personal Data Exposure Report — GDPR & Privacy Risk Scanner

 Result enrichment and output

-After all phases complete, each result is enriched with broker-specific removal data: step-by-step removal instructions, estimated removal time, required credentials, and parent company grouping.
-Results are sorted with exposed sites first, then clean sites.
-Data types are split into boolean columns (hasName, hasAddress, hasPhone, hasEmail, hasRelatives) for easy filtering.
-A summary object with exposure score, site counts, and difficulty breakdown is saved to the key-value store under the SUMMARY key.
+Each result is enriched with broker-specific removal data: step-by-step removal instructions, estimated removal time, required credentials, parent-company grouping.
+Results are sorted exposed-first.
+Data types are split into boolean columns for filtering.
+The SUMMARY object (exposure score, counts, difficulty breakdown) is written to the key-value store under the SUMMARY key.

 Sites scanned